HOMEBLOGINQUIRYSEARCH

 • Surgery: Surgery is often the first treatment option for Gist tumors.
 The goal of surgery is to remove the cancer altogether.

-• Chemotherapy: Chemotherapy is a type of cancer treatment that uses drugs to kill tumor cells.
+• Chemotherapy: Chemotherapy is a cancer treatment that uses drugs to kill tumor cells.

-• Targeted Therapy: Targeted therapy is a type of cancer treatment that uses drugs to attack specific proteins in tumor cells.
+• Targeted Therapy: Targeted therapy is a cancer treatment that uses drugs to attack specific proteins in tumor cells.

 • Radiation Therapy: Radiation therapy is a type of cancer treatment that uses radiation to kill tumor cells.

 Individuals with Gist tumors often have a combination of these treatments.
-Treatment depends on the size, location, and stage of the tumor.
+Treatment depends on the size, location, and stage of the cancer.

 For more information on cancer treatments, visit Cancer Cell Treatment.